 In-app feedback helps you interact with your customers.
 Understanding the user’s needs relies on feedback.
 When you interact with your customers, you can learn more about their needs, their problems, and their perspectives.
 Once you know that, you can build products or product features that deliver for them.

-It’s important to interact with users during the onboarding process to improve retention and discourage abandonment.
+It’s important to interact with users during the onboarding process to improve retention, Time to Value, and discourage abandonment.
 Many apps are deleted shortly after the first use, so the onboarding process is incredibly important for getting someone to use the app.
 Think of your onboarding process as a tutorial on how to get the most out of the app – what would you want to see?

 Onboarding also gives developers valuable data to improve the experience.
 Developers can see which areas of the app give users difficulty and improve them for better performance.